 In many companies, employees are most afraid of being held responsible if a project or decision goes wrong.
 A “no-blame” work culture is one where employees feel safe from being blamed, and instead are supported in finding a solution.

 4. Promote Active Listening

 According to a Gallup report, only 30% of employees in the United States believe their opinions count at work.
+In a study by the International Journal of Business Communication, 91% of employees considered active listening essential to their work satisfaction as active listening in the workplace fosters trust and empathy.
 Managers must devote time and resources to connect with their employees, hear their opinions, and encourage input.
 Everyone likes to be heard, and by doing so you are showing the team that you’re invested in their success and growth, and encouraging your employees to continue to share in the future.

 5. Set an Example